hc22apcs2/hc22apcs2.github.io/docs/CS162/b5b/index.md

     //This while loop will handle the deletion while(n > 0) {
-        //Loop through k-1 node to get right before the
+        //Loop through k-1 node(s) to get right before the
         //meant-to-be-deleted node and delete it
         for(int t = 1; t <= (k+n-1) % n; t++)
             pFirst = pFirst->pNext;